-To the extent a health epidemic or other outbreak adversely affects our business, financial condition and operating results, it may also have the effect of heightening many of the risks described in this section.
+To the extent the COVID-19 pandemic adversely affects our business, financial condition and operating results, it may also have the effect of heightening many of the risks described in this section.

 Any product candidates we develop may become subject to unfavorable third-party coverage and reimbursement practices, as well as pricing regulations.